vrcarpentier/FSND_Linux_Server/README.md

 	• sudo ufw allow 123/udp
 	• sudo ufw enable
 	• sudo service ssh restart
+	• change the lightsail settings in the GUI/Networking tab to match these settings

 # Configure the local timezone to UTC.
 	• sudo dpkg-reconfigure tzdata